RajSarkarIn/HalloweenW3School/readme.md

 * About Halloween
 * History
 * Dress
-* Choose one Trick or treat if trick selected it will open a new page in another tab
+* Choose one Trick or treat if trick selected it will open a new webpage in another tab
 * Chocolate images if pressed Treat.

 ### Thank You